 With history as a guide, we should let investors determine who’s using their tools to create the most value.
 Because ultimately, companies that don’t create more value than they consume, will fail and cease to exist.

-As an investor, I look for great business trading at attractive valuations.
+As an investor, I look for great businesses trading at attractive valuations.
 The onus is on me to determine if stock buybacks are bad with each company I invest in.
 Buybacks are not inherently bad.

 I hope you enjoyed my research.
 And if you enjoyed it or learned something new, please share the article or your thoughts in the comments below.
 I read every comment 🙂